arturcarvalho/tutorial-1/README.md

 3. We created a cell to fetch and display the post.
 4. Redwood made the world a better place by making that `id` available to us at several key junctions in our code and even turning it into a number automatically.
 5. We turned the actual post display into a standard React component and used it in both the homepage and new detail page.

-## Side Quest: Naming Conventions

-- Why things are named like Component/Component.js
-- Storybook and tests
-- SDL and services

 ## Everyone's Favorite Thing to Build: Forms